imchetanyadav/react-nd-would-you-rather/README.md

     └── index.js # Used for DOM rendering only.
 ```

+## Instructions
+Run yarn install to install all the dependencies for this project and yarn start to start the project server.

 ## Data

 There are two types of objects stored in our database: